Tourism in Abkhazia: Background

 During the time of the Soviet Union, Abkhazia's Black Sea beaches attracted tourists from a number of surrounding countries, constituting a 40 percent share of the Georgian Soviet Socialist Republic's tourism market.
 Prior to the 1992-93 war in Abkhazia, over 202,000 tourists visited the region every year.
-Abkhazia is now a disputed region, with Russia, Nicaragua, Venezuela and Nauru as the only United Nations member states that recognise the territory as an independent nation.
+Abkhazia is now a disputed region, with Russia, Nicaragua and Venezuela as the only United Nations member states that recognize the territory as an independent nation.

 Despite the risks involved, about one million tourists visit Abkhazia each year, mainly from Russia.
 One of the attractions of visiting Abkhazia as opposed to other Black Sea coastal towns, such as Sochi, is the lower cost of visiting the breakaway state.
 One night's accommodation in Gagra, for example, cost US$25 in 2003, with the cheapest hotel in the region setting a rate of US$12 for a room and meals in that year.
 A trainride from a Russian border town of Sochi to the Abkhazian capital of Sukhumi only cost US$1 in 2003.
 However, Abkhazia's tourism facilities are below Western standards, with much of its infrastructure dating back to the Soviet era.